-We generally expect foster parents to care for a dog until adoption.
+We generally expect foster parents to care for a dog until adoption, which can take anywhere from 2 weeks to several months.
 Foster times may vary according to the breed and age of the dog.
 For example, puppies usually get adopted much quicker than adults.
 In some cases, the foster parent may decide to adopt the pet themselves.
-We find that most foster families want to continue fostering because they come to have an established routine and it is fitting smoothly into their lifestyle.
-Plus, they want to be part of the process of helping pets find their forever family.
 If a foster family runs into personal situations where they can not foster until the pet is adopted, we will search for another foster home to take the foster dog.
-Please remember that in these cases, we need time to find alternate placement.

 We value our foster families and make every effort to be available to help, especially for the first time foster parent.
 That means an assigned foster coordinator will make sure you have a phone number and contact information to reach them, should you need their help along the way.
 We try to guide you along the way, so you shouldn’t ever feel alone.

 What does it cost?

 Hope Animal Rescue covers the cost of all veterinary care.
 Some families choose to provide food, puppy pads, toys and treats, but we will provide supplies when needed.